Paula Wolfert and the Clay Pot Mystique

-By TODD OPPENHEIMER
+Written by TODD OPPENHEIMER

-Photos by CLAIRE BLOOMBERG
+Photography by CLAIRE BLOOMBERG

 Exactly how these differences happen has bedeviled Wolfert and other food experts for a very long time.
 Some of the reasons are simple, while some remain beyond the perceptions of modern science.
 Which is a remarkable fact, considering the thousands of years that the human species has been making and cooking in these vessels.
-For her part, Wolfert has written 9 food books related to her efforts to understand the magic in this culinary tradition, which for some reason the West has largely abandoned.
+For her part, Wolfert has written nine food books related to her efforts to understand the magic in this culinary tradition, which for some reason the West has largely abandoned.

-In one of her more recent books, Mediterranean Clay Pot Cooking, Wolfert tried to summarize what she’d learned and what questions remained.
+In one of her more recent books, “Mediterranean Clay Pot Cooking,” Wolfert tried to summarize what she’d learned and what questions remained.
 “I begin this book,” she wrote, “by asserting a simple truth: Most food—and Mediterranean food in particular—tastes better cooked in clay.”
-From all indications, virtually every chef who has ever tried clay agrees.
-But what is different.
+From all indications, virtually every chef who has ever tried cooking in clay agrees.
+But what is different?
 And why?

 To parse this out, let’s begin with the obvious, then move into the invisible.